 Latest COVID-19 impacts—Qld national parks, state forests and recreation areas.
 Check the latest information and updates.

-Visiting Goldfield trail safely
+Visiting the Goldfield trail safely

 The Goldfield trail links The Boulders Scenic Reserve, 7 km from Babinda, and Goldsborough Valley day-use and camping areas, 46 km south of Cairns.